adamsilver/fdpb/05-Inbox-Management.md

 </div>
 ```

-#### Notes

-- The role menubar and menuitem indicates that the user has entered a menu and will announce how many menuitems there are.
+The `role="menubar"` and `role="menuitem"` tells screen reader users that they are interacting with a menu including how many items there are.

-- Submit buttons are focusable using the tab key.
-On this occasion we'll disable this functionality as a menu should be navigable using the arrow keys.
-The advantage is that users don't have to move through every menu item to leave the menu.
-This is useful enhancement, especially where there are many menu items.
+Submit buttons are naturally focusable by pressing <kbd>tab</kbd>.
+However, the submit buttons make up the menu.
+This means the menu itself should make up one tab stop, and navigating the items should happen via the arrow keys.
+The advantage to users is that they can leave the menu by pressing <kbd>tab</kbd> once as opposed to having to move through each of the items.
+This is particularly useful for large menus.

-- To do this, each button is given a tabindex of -1, except the first.
-This makes the menu items unfocusable with the tab key but allows us to programmatically set focus when the user presses the arrow keys.
+When Javascript is available to handle the keyboard interactions we suppress the natural tab stops by giving each button a tabindex of -1, except for the first one.
+If we gave the first one the same attribute, users wouldn't be able to focus the menu at all.
+With Javascript, we detect when the user presses the arrow keys and programmatically moves focus to the next button.

-- We don't set the tabindex on the first button so that the user can tab into the menu.
-Once the user is within the menu we give the first button a tabindex of -1 to match the others.
+Once the user enters the menu, the first button is also given a tabindex of -1 to match the others.
+On tabbing away from the menu everything is reset to the original state.

-- Pressing right on a menu item moves to the next item (on loop).
+Pressing <kbd>right</kbd> or <kbd>left</kbd> moves to the next (or previous) item (on loop).

-- Pressing left on a menu item moves to the previous item (on loop).
+#### Collapsible menu enhancement

-On small screens we'll need to tweak the layout and behaviour.
-As there is no room to present all the items, we'll hide them behind a tradional menu that expands and collapses.
+On small screens the the items are collpased behind a more tradional looking menu.
+The user can expand and collaps it as they please.

-This is How it might look:

 ![Menu](./images/etc.png)

-HTML:

 ```HTML
 <button aria-haspopup="true" aria-expanded="false">